AvensioDev/shared/docs/api/classes/FibonacciHeap.md

 > **decreaseKey**(`node`, `newValue`): `void`

-Defined in: heap.ts:298
+Defined in: heap.ts:420

-Decreases a nodes key.
-When the newValue is null or undefined, node will get the new minNode

-O(1) (amortized)
+Decrease a node's key and bubble it up if necessary.

 #### Parameters